Monopoles, twisted integral homology, and Hirsch algebras: Hirsch algebras and higher structure on twisting sequences

 \subsection{Characteristic classes of twisting sequences}

-By combining the previous sections, we are able to construct characteristic classes of twisting sequences which completely characterize these twisting sequences --- so long as the algebra has torsion-free cohomology.
+By combining the previous sections, we are able to construct characteristic classes of twisting sequences which completely characterize their homotopy classes --- so long as the algebra has torsion-free cohomology.
 In the case of spaces, these should be intuitively thought as the pullbacks of certain odd degree elements in the rational cohomology of the classifying space $\mathcal{U}_T$ in Remark \ref{htpy}, hence the name.

 \begin{theorem} Let $A$ be a Hirsch algebra.
 There are maps $F_n: ts(A) \to H^{2n+1}(A) \otimes \mathbb Q$ which are natural for Hirsch algebra maps $f: A \to B$.
 These satisfy the following properties: \begin{enumerate} \item if $x_{2i+1} = 0$ for all $i < n$, then $F_n(x_\bullet) = [x_{2n+1}]$. \item if $a \in A^{2n+1}$ is a cocycle, then $F_n K(a) = [a]$ and $F_m K(a) = 0$ for all $m \ne n$. \item if $A$ has torsion-free cohomology and $F_i(x_\bullet) = F_i(y_\bullet)$ for all $i \le n$, then $x_\bullet$ is homotopic to a twisting sequence $x'_\bullet$ with $x'_{2i+1} = y_{2i+1}$ for all $i \le n$.
-If the cohomology of $A$ is torsion-free, supported in bounded degrees, and $F_n(x) = F_n(y)$ for all $n$, then $x_\bullet$ is homotopic to $y_\bullet$. \end{enumerate} \end{theorem}
+If the cohomology of $A$ is torsion-free, supported in bounded degrees, and $F_n(x_\bullet) = F_n(y_\bullet)$ for all $n$, then $x_\bullet$ is homotopic to $y_\bullet$. \end{enumerate} \end{theorem}

 \begin{proof} We will outline a construction of $F_n(x)$ given a twisting sequence $x$; this construction will only use the operations given by a Hirsch algebra structure, and so will transparently be natural.
 It will remain to show that these are homotopy invariants satisfying the given properties.